FSCL/FSCL.Compiler/README.md

 ### Latest news

 July 15, 2014: The project structure has been refactored according to the <a href="https://github.com/fsprojects/ProjectScaffold">F# Project Scaffold</a> template.
+All the coming release notes will be stored in RELEASE_NOTES.md file.

 *****